 Aging is Valuable

+Everyone wants to live a long life but does not want to get old.
 It’s not easy to lead a long life without feeling old.
 That’s why most people are afraid of frailty in old age.
 This fear is further fostered through the public discourse and politicians talking about “challenges” or “difficulties” that emerge with the demographic change.